rokath/trice/README.md

 - copy [proj_traceLogConfig.h](./scrC/proj_traceLogConfig.h), rename to `trceLogConfig.h` and adapt to your needs
 - [traceLogCheck.c](./examples/traceLogDemoF030R8/Src/traceLogCheck.c)
 is example code and for testing
-- run `trice u` in root of your C|Cpp source project after code instrumentation with TL* statements
+- run `trice u` in root of your C|Cpp source project after code instrumentation with TL* statements to generate a prroject specific til.json file
 - compile, flash & run `trice log -port COMm -baud n` with correct values m and n

 ## Documentation